Today find out about the German Carnival Recipes: Mutzen – A Regional Recipe from the Rhineland.

 – Melt the butter, add sugar, rum and eggs, beat them until foamy.

 – Add flour, baking powder and mix well until you get a somewhat bubbly dough.
 Knead the dough.

 – Dust them with powdered sugar and sprinkle them with rose water.

-This recipe is ancient!
+This recipe is indeed ancient!
 It is from the convent and the recipe was handed around through all the centuries from generation to generation.
 Enjoy this traditional German food specialty!